 Who can use their Medicare insurance for major dental services?

 If you have Medicare insurance and a condition deemed a Medical Necessity, you may be eligible to have part of your oral surgery and dental implant treatment paid through Medicare.
 We have many patients who take advantage of this.
 There are multiple Medicare insurance plans in California and not every plan will pay for dental services.
-The only way to find whether you have an eligible plan and a condition deemed Medical Necessity is to come to the office for a personal consultation.
+The only way to find out whether you have an eligible plan and a condition deemed Medical Necessity is to come to the office for a personal consultation.

 If I’m covered what may this mean financially?